Covid-19 Coronavirus: PM 'gutted' by Bauer Media closure; Unveils leave scheme for essential workers, launches Covid-19 WhatsApp group

 Peters said time and care was taken to develop a seriously detailed plan without endangering the lives of others.

-"When we moved into lockdown a week ago, the Government rightly prioritised public health, and limited the movement of people so as to restrict the spread of COVID-19.
+"When we moved into lockdown a week ago, the Government rightly prioritised public health, and limited the movement of people so as to restrict the spread of Covid-19.

 "But it is clear that many foreign nationals travelling here do not have the resources or capability to adequately self-isolate, and wish to return home."